oracle-livelabs/security/accessgovernance-oci-iam/create-oci-resource/create-oci-resource.md

      ```
     <copy>Allow group Auditors to inspect all-resources in tenancy
-    Allow group Auditors to read instances in compartment Quality-Assurance</copy>
+    Allow group Auditors to read instances in compartment Quality-Assurance
+    Allow group Auditors to read audit-events in compartment Quality-Assurance </copy>
     ```

     Click *Create*